CharlieInRain/docs-site/docs/smart-chain/guides/bridge-v2.md

 ## Conclusion

-Binance Bridge is the safest, fastest, and most secure way to bring cross-chain assets to Binance Chain and Binance Smart Chain.
+Binance Bridge is the safest, fastest, and most secure way to bring cross-chain assets to BNB Beacon Chain and BNB Smart Chain.
 If you have any issues, please contact customer support of [Binance.com](https://www.binance.com/en/support).

 ### FAQ